External Ids for SNX5 Gene

 SNX5 (Sorting Nexin 5) is a Protein Coding gene.
 Diseases associated with SNX5 include fanconi anemia, complementation group a.
-Among its related pathways are Clathrin derived vesicle budding and Clathrin derived vesicle budding.
-GO annotations related to this gene include phosphatidylinositol binding.
+Among its related pathways are Endocytosis and Vesicle-mediated transport.
+GO annotations related to this gene include phosphatidylinositol binding and dynactin binding.
 An important paralog of this gene is SNX32.

 UniProtKB/Swiss-Prot for SNX5 Gene